nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Sorting internship applications: `sort`

-Sorts the current list of internship applications on the left panel via their `SORT_TYPE` which is either `time` or `salary`, in either ascending or descending `SORT_ORDER`.
+By default, the list of internship applications is ordered by when they've been added, with the latest entries at the bottom. `sort` allows you to change this by sorting the current list of internship applications via their `SORT_TYPE` which is either `time` or `salary`, in either ascending `a` or descending `d` `SORT_ORDER`.

 Format: `sort SORT_TYPE SORT_ORDER`

 <div markdown="block" class="alert alert-info">

 **:information_source: Note about `SORT`:**<br>
 For sorting by the time of their tasks, internships are sorted with the current date and time taken into consideration.

 Internships are sorted by their earliest **upcoming tasks as per the current date and time**, thus tasks whose dates are before the current date are **not taken into account** when sorting is conducted.